-A Health and Safety Law poster is displayed at all office locations.
+A Health and Safety Law poster is displayed at all office locations where we are responsible.
 Managers are responsible for ensuring that employees carrying out hazardous tasks are given appropriate instruction and are adequately supervised.

 All employees shall receive appropriate information and instruction to ensure that they understand BITC's fire precautions and the action to be taken in the event of fire.